Skip to main content

 Provider API Test mode

-Stripe Checkout Sessions Stripe test keys
+Stripe Checkout Sessions (hosted) + Payment Intents (inline Payment Element) Stripe test keys

 PayPal Orders v2 Sandbox

-Razorpay Payment Links Razorpay test keys
+Razorpay Payment Links hosted checkout Razorpay test keys

 Polar.sh Checkouts Polar sandbox

 All four are production REST integrations — no third-party SDKs are bundled, just wp_remote_post calls and webhook signature verification.
+(Stripe's inline flow loads Stripe.js in the browser for the Payment Element itself; the server side remains plain REST.)

 Configuring a provider